openedx-unsupported/edx-certificates/README.md

-# edx-certificates

-This is the code we use the generate certificates at edX.

-# Generate edX certificates
+# openedx-certificates

-This script will continuously monitor an xqueue queue for the purpose of generating a course certificate for a user.
+This script will continuously monitor an XQueue to generate course certificates for users.

 Generating sample certificates